 The moon darkened, and I thought it might disappear.
 I thought there might be dust in our atmosphere.
 The partial phase was striking with half the moon inside the umbra.

 The lit portion shrunk to a sliver on the moon's right side.
 A partial eclipse is more eerie than a total because of the contrast.
 During totality, a copper hue washes over the surface, minimizing the drama.
 I anticipated the moment when the moon would be totally inside the umbra.

 Totality lasted 50 minutes as the moon traveled through Earth's shadow.
 During totality, Regulus and Saturn brightened as did all the stars.
 It was hard to see them because I was in the middle of Nashville.
 I called Michael!
 He was taking pictures.
 Totality is boring!
 It is the going in and coming out that titillates.
-Action resumed as the moon emerged on the far side of Earth's shadow.
+Action resumed as the moon emerged on the other side of Earth's shadow.
 It lightened around the bottom rim.
 Suddenly, it was one-third lit, then half-lit.
 The moon looked like a snowman's head wearing a toboggan.
 The roundness of our planet was unmistakable.
 I sat on a bench in the courtyard and watched the full moon emerge as if nothing had happened.
 Clouds rolled in the instant the eclipse was over.
 Too late!
 I had seen one of nature's great spectacles!

 The eclipse lasted 3 hours, 26 minutes and was visible across North America.
 Everyone on the night side of Earth could see it.